 ‘Good morning, we’re developers from the Training Department,’ as he motioned to the other executives.
 ‘We are in the process of developing advanced training methods that require the highest levels of security and secrecy.
 What is said in this room by any of us is not to be mentioned or related to in any situation outside of this room.
 Is that understood?’
 The developer paused to be certain that all in the room conquered.

-So, in analyzing reasons why a person would forfeit their life, we see humiliation and shame work with some.
+‘So, in analyzing reasons why a person would forfeit their life, we see humiliation and shame work with some.
 Religious directives work incredibly well for others.
 The need to be with God, escaping hated lives, or sexy enticements create willing martyrs for certain cultures.’
 The developer showed photos of Japanese pilots who later flew their planes into battleships.
-Then showed photos of Muslim martyrs who blew themselves up in markets and battle fields.
+Then showed photos of Muslim martyrs who had blown themselves up in markets and battle fields.
 They all looked so normal.
 Most were young and friendly looking.
 But they all met the same fate.
 Then the developer decided it was time to take a break.

 The sergeants stood around the snack table discussing the meeting.
-One sergeant guessed, ‘I think the developers are developing a training to combat martyrs.
+One sergeant guessed, ‘I think the developers are creating a training to combat martyrs.
 They want to find a way to neutralize the reasons for martyrdom and stop suicide bombers completely.’
 Then another sergeant spoke, ‘yes, but how to change the mind of a guy who thinks he will get 17 wives and gods approval?
 How do prove to him there won’t be wives and prestige?’
-Then another sergeant adds, ‘I don’t think I know anything that would help change Muslim minds or Japanese humiliation.’
+Then another sergeant added, ‘I don’t think I know anything that would help change Muslim minds or Japanese humiliation.’
 The others nodded with agreement.

-Now back in the meeting another developer takes the lead.
+Now back in the meeting another developer took the lead.
 ‘Enemies of American who have martyrdom as a tool have a distinct advantage over our tools.
 The planes flown by a few martyrs did devastating damage to American lives and property.
 We have shown that culture and religion are instrumental in motivating martyrs, but American culture is different.
 Though Americans can be humiliated they usually turn that shame inward and become depressed and may harm themselves, but not others.
 Americans are typically Judeo-Christian and hold life too sacred to allow martyrdom as an alternative.’

 The sergeants were confused and were looking strangely at the developers.
 One stood up and asked, ‘useful motivation?
 It’s beginning to sound like you are looking for motivations to create soldiers willing to die for their nation.
 Is that true?’
-The developer answers, ‘America is at a dangerous disadvantage by not having an answer to suicide terrorists.
+The developer answered, ‘America is at a dangerous disadvantage by not having an answer to suicide terrorists.
 We need our own response.
 In development we are hoping to create a small group of hero soldiers thru an organic system of training.
 That is where we need your help.
 Finding an organic system.’